Prism was not worried about Ember, not in the least.

-If anything, she had already calculated every possible outcome the moment Ember stepped forward and declared her intent.
+If anything, she had already calculated many possible solutions to solve this issue the moment that Ember has stepped, not literally, forward and declared her intent.

-Ember was talented–undeniably so.
-Her flames were refined, her presence intense, her confidence unshakable.
-She was precisely the kind of entity Prism needed for her master Lord Cubix's greater design.
+Ember was talented, undeniably so.
+Her flames were refined, her presence intense, and her confidence was unshakable.
+She was precisely the kind of Entity that Prism needed for her master Lord Cubix's greater design.

-The three remaining entities hovered in silence, their geometric forms faintly shimmering as they observed the tension unfolding.
+The three remaining Entities, Cream, Aloe, and Gold, hovered in silence.
+Their geometric forms were faintly shimmering as they observed the tension unfolding with both curiosity and worry.

 "Are you sure about this?"
 Gold asked, his golden cube form dimming slightly with concern.

-"Boss said he would handle it," Cream replied.
+"Boss said she would handle it, so we should believe her."
+Cream replied.

 "I get that, but–"

-"Are you implying that you think our boss is incapable of handling something this minor?"
+"Are you implying that you think that Boss is incapable of handling something like this?"

 Cream's voice was steady.
-Not angry, and most certainly not offended.
-She was just worried.
+She was not angry, and most certainly not offended by Gold.
+In fact, she was just as worried as he was.

 Even though Prism had assured her that everything was under control, doubt still gnawed at the edges of her thoughts.
 Faith and anxiety could coexist, and in her case, they did.

-"To be frank… I'm worried," Aloe admitted.
-"I know I should trust the boss, but Ember feels… comparable to the boss."
+"To be frank… I'm worried."
+Aloe admitted with a dim glow.
+"I know that I should trust Boss, but Ember feels… comparable to her.
+The aura that they exude is similar to one another."

-Aloe was perceptive.
-Among them, Aloe was the most intuitive when it came to measuring other Entity's strength.
+Aloe was perceptive, too perceptive even.
+Among them, Aloe was the most intuitive when it came to measuring another Entity's presence.

-Aloe had sensed it the moment Ember arrived–her pressure, her composure.
-Aloe believed that if Prism and Ember truly fought without restraint, the outcome might not be as certain as everyone assumed.
+Aloe had sensed it the moment that Ember had arrived, her pressure, as well as her composure.
+Aloe believed that if Prism and Ember truly fought without restraint, then the outcome would not be as certain as everyone initially assumes.

 "Well," Cream said firmly, "I have faith."